goschtl/zope/hurry.resource/trunk/src/hurry/resource/README.txt

   >>> def get_library_url(library):
   ...    return 'http://localhost/static/%s' % library.name

-We should now register this function as a``ILibrarUrl`` adapter for ``Library`` so the system can find it::
+We should now register this function as a``ILibraryUrl`` adapter for ``Library`` so the system can find it::

   >>> from hurry.resource.interfaces import ILibraryUrl